-If someone is thinking about working with you, at some point they’ll do a Google search for your name.
+If someone is considering working with you, at some point they’ll do a Google search for your name.
 They want to like you.
-They want to say, "yes!"
-If they've gotten as far as searching your name, they're yours to lose.
+If they’ve gotten as far as searching your name, they’re yours to lose.
 You need to control the story the internet tells about you.
 A key part of that story is your real estate bio.

-- If you offer weak bio, there's a good chance you'll lose them.
+- If you offer a weak bio, there’s a good chance you’ll lose them.
 A weak bio contains misspellings, bad grammar, or generic copy that sounds like it could be anyone in the world.
 “John cares deeply about his clients and works hard to serve all their real estate needs.”

-- If you give people an audacious bio, you compel them to call.
-An audacious bio tells a story, brags about your credentials in context, and motivates people to call you.
-It's a well-crafted sales page that doesn't look like it.
+- If you give people a magnetic bio, you compel them to call.
+A magnetic bio is audacious.
+It tells a story that brags about your credentials.
+It motivates people to call you.
+It’s a well-crafted sales page that doesn’t look like a sales page.

 6 ways to make your real estate bio say wow!

 I review real estate agent bios regularly.
-Below, I've teased out 6 principles that make the best bios stand out.
-You can use some or all of these ideas to help you craft your audacious bio.
+Below, I’ve teased out 6 principles that make the best bios stand out.
+You can use some or all of these ideas to help you craft your own audaciously magnetic bio.
 If you prefer, jump to the Before and After example below, then come back to these details later.

 - Know and show your USP in story form.